ProjectOpenSea/opensea-js/developerDocs/getting-started.md

   },
   accountAddress,
   startAmount: 3,
-  // If `endAmount` is specified, the order will decline in value to that amount until `expirationTime`.
-Otherwise, it's a fixed-price order:
-  endAmount: 0.1,
   expirationTime,
 });
 ```

-The units for `startAmount` and `endAmount` are Ether, ETH.
+The units for `startAmount` are Ether (ETH).
 If you want to specify another ERC-20 token to use, see [Using ERC-20 Tokens Instead of Ether](#using-erc-20-tokens-instead-of-ether).

 See [Listening to Events](#listening-to-events) to respond to the setup transactions that occur the first time a user sells an item.